Coronavirus (Covid-19) Update:

 The huge contribution that nurses make to public healthcare is more vital today than ever before, with due recognition in 2020 from the WHO, who marked the year as The International Year of the Nurse and Midwife.

-The innovative BSc (Hons) Adult Nursing (Blended) from the University of Sunderland and Health Education England (HEE) has been fully approved by the Nursing and Midwifery Council (NMC).
+The innovative BSc (Hons) Adult Nursing (Blended) from the University of Sunderland and NHS Education has been fully approved by the Nursing and Midwifery Council (NMC).
 The course has been designed for individuals who want to launch a rewarding career in nursing and make a real difference to people’s lives, every day.

 You will learn the knowledge and skills required of a Registered Nurse, and your learning will be directly aligned with the needs of the NHS and other healthcare employers.
 On successful completion of the course, you will be eligible to register with the Nursing and Midwifery Council (NMC) as a Registered Nurse (Adult).